45 Facts About the Shoebill Stork: A Strange and Impressive Bird

 In my experience, the International Union for Conservation of Nature (IUCN) uses matter-of-fact language to describe species and their problems in its Red List.
 Even the IUCN seems to be impressed by the shoebill, though.
 It says that it's "a large grey, stork-like waterbird with a fantastically unique bill.
 Unmistakable."

-External Appearance of the Bird
+Physical Features of the Bird

 9. The shoebill is a tall bird with predominantly blue-grey feathers.
 The flight and tail feathers are dark grey to black.
 The first feature that an onlooker notices is almost certainly the bird's huge bill.